MateuszKubuszok/pipez/README.md

 Scala library for type-safe data-transformations, which allows you to build-in Chimney-like abilities to your own type classes and effects.

 > Pipez is a result of research about possible ways of migrating Chimney to Scala 3.
-It focuses on a certain type class from Chimney- `TransformerF` - and while it attempts to replicate as much features as possible it is **not** intended to replace Chimney nor reimplement all of its features.
+It focuses on a certain **deprecated** type class from Chimney- `TransformerF` - and while it attempts to replicate as much features as possible it is **not** intended to replace Chimney nor reimplement all of its features.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->